15 Top Native Plants of the Pacific Northwest

 Zones: 4-8

 Enjoy this groundcover's delicious red fruits in late summer, as well as the charming white flowers.
-Plant it where it can send out its long runners and form a beautiful colony of rich-green foliage.
+Plant strawberry where it can send out its long runners and form a beautiful colony of rich-green foliage.
 Or, for extra variety, try 'Variegata', a selection with creamy swirls through the leaves.

 Name: Fragaria vesca